scodeadmin/speakcode/README.md

 Using an existing library of code, developers can develop new functions or features within the application.
 These changes are made for accessibility or a change in standards or needs of the business.

-### **Usecases for recycling or reusing Code**
+### **Examples of code that can be recycled or reused**

-**Microservices** (A distinctive method of developing software systems that focus on building single-function modules with well-defined interfaces and operations.). **Web APIs** (an application programming interface for either a web server or a web browser) and other web-related components often reuse code.
+**Microservices** (A distinctive method of developing software systems that focus on building single-function modules with well-defined interfaces and operations.).

+**Web APIs** (an application programming interface for either a web server or a web browser) and other web-related components often reuse code.

 **Object-oriented programming (OOP)** organizes software design around data, or objects, rather than functions and logic

 **Modular programming**  is a design technique that emphasizes separating the functionality of a program into independent, interchangeable modules, such that each contains everything necessary to execute only one aspect of the desired functionality.